 For nearly 70 years, Oregon Institute of Technology (Oregon Tech) has focused on changing the lives of Oregonians by preparing them to meet the technical and management needs of business, industry and healthcare agencies, and is accredited by the Northwest Commission on Colleges and Universities.
 Individual programs also are accredited by the appropriate professional organizations.
 Today, Oregon Tech offers Bachelor of Science programs in engineering, health technologies, management, communication and the applied sciences.
 These include bachelor degree-completion programs offered online and over 20 bachelor and master programs that can be entirely completed at the Wilsonville Campus.
 Oregon Tech also offers a number of associate degree programs, both online and in Salem and La Grande, Oregon.

-July 14, 1947 - Under the direction of Winston Purvine, the first classes were held in a deactivated World War II Marine Corps hospital three miles northeast of Klamath Falls.
+July 14, 1947 - Under the direction of Winston Purvine, the first classes at Oregon Vocational School (now Oregon Institute of Technology) were held in a deactivated World War II Marine Corps hospital three miles northeast of Klamath Falls.

 1951 - KTEC radio went on the air.